{{ root_page.title }}

 British Deaf Association

 Equality.
 Access.
 Freedom of choice.
-The BDA is the UK’s leading registered charity led by Deaf people, for Deaf people.
-You can contact them on:
+The BDA is the UK’s leading registered charity led by deaf people, for deaf people.

 British Dyslexia Association (BDA)

 The BDA is the voice of dyslexic people.
 They aim to influence positive change to influence and promote a dyslexia friendly society that enables dyslexic people of all ages to reach their full potential.
-They offer Information Advice and Support regarding Dyslexia.
-You can contact them on:
+They offer information, advice and support regarding dyslexia.

 Bullying UK